futazuka/futazuka.github.io/public/content/bio/bio_en.md

 ## Research Focus

--My research is theoretical calculation on the grain boundary.
+- My research is theoretical calculation on the grain boundary.
--I'm interested in denoising.
+- I'm interested in denoising.